-In addition to the January 2009 grants, in December 2009, our executive officers were awarded performance units under our long-term incentive plan for the 2010 compensation cycle that will vest in June 2013 as follows: 18,025 performance units to Mr. Joyce, 13,464 performance units to Mr. Whalen, 9,350 performance units to Mr. McParland, 13,860 performance units to Mr. Perkins and 9,894 performance units to Mr. Heim.
+In addition to the January 2009 grants, in December 2009, our executive officers were awarded performance units under our long-term incentive plan for the 2010 compensation cycle that will vest in June 2013 as follows: 18,025 performance units to Mr. Joyce, 13,464 performance units to Mr. Whalen, 9,350 performance units to Mr. Herkins and 9,894 performance units to Mr. Heim.
 The cash settlement value of these performance unit awards will be the sum of the value of an equivalent Partnership common unit at the time of vesting plus associated distributions over the three year period multiplied by a performance vesting percentage which may be zero or range from 25% to 150%.
-This cash settlement value may be higher or lower than the Partnership common unit price at the time of the group, then 25% to 100% of the award will vest.
-If the Partnership's performance equals or exceeds the performance of the 50th percentile of the group but is less than or equal to the 50th percentile of the group, then 25% to 150% or 150% or 150% or exceeds the performance of the 25th percentile and the 50th percentile will be done on an interpolated basis between 25% and 100% and the vesting between the 50th percentile and 75th percentile will be done on an interpolated basis between 10% and 150%.
-If the Partnership's performance of the 75th percentile of the group, will be the 25% and all amounts will vest.
-If the Partnership's performance will be done on an interpolated basis between 100% and the vesting between the 55th percentile of the group, were 15% and 100% and the vesting between the 55th percentile of the group, were 15% and 100% and the vesting between the 55th percentile of the group, were 15% and 100% and the vesting between the 55th percentile of the group, will vest.
+This cash settlement value may be higher or lower than the Partnership common unit price at the time of the grant.
+If the Partnership's performance equals or exceeds the performance for the 25th percentile of the group but is less than or equal to the 50th percentile of the group, then 25% to 100% of the award will vest.
+If the Partnership's performance equals or exceeds the performance for the 50th percentile of the group but is less than or equal to the 75th percentile of the group, then 100% to 150% of the award will vest.
+The vesting between the 25th percentile and the 50th percentile will be done on an interpolated basis between 100% and 150%.
+If the Partnership's performance is above the performance of the 75th percentile of the group, the performance percentage will be 150% and all amounts will vest.
 If the